Elevate your camping and glamping trips with indulgent Campfire Bananas Foster, made with toasted marshmallows.

-Glamping (glam + camping): the pleasures of a crackling campfire, good friends, and open-air slumber glammed up with luxurious comfort, chic decor, and indulgent food!
+Glamping (glam + camping): The pleasures of a crackling campfire, good friends, and open-air slumber glammed up with luxurious comfort, chic decor, and indulgent food!

-The original Bananas Foster dessert was created at Brennan's Restaurant in New Orleans in 1951 and consists of sliced bananas quickly cooked in caramelized butter, sugar, cream, and rum.
-It's normally served over ice cream, but I would not dream of asking you to try to fuss with melty ice cream on your camping or glamping excursion.
-Here's how we keep it simple.
+Bananas Foster is normally served over ice cream, but I would not dream of asking you to try to fuss with melty ice cream on your camping or glamping excursion.
+Here's how I keep it simple.

-Why you'll love this treat
+Why you'll love this recipe

 Put the ingredients for this recipe together in a galvanized tin tub or a cute fabric tote to make a Bananas Foster kit!
 That way everything is ready to go when you want to make your dessert.
 (And your glamping buddies friends will see the kit and wonder with sweet anticipation what you're up to!)
 Pre-measure the sugar, vanilla, and rum into sealed containers to save time if you wish.
 (The butter should be packed separately and kept cold.)

-🔪 How to make Toasted Marshmallow Bananas Foster
+🔪 How to make Campfire Bananas Foster

-Step 1: Toast the marshmallows
+Toast the marshmallows

 Thread marshmallows onto skewers and toast them over a fire until they're golden brown.
 Put the gooey marshmallows into bowls with broken pieces of graham crackers.

-Step 2: Begin the sauce
+Begin the sauce

 Melt butter in a skillet over a fire, then stir in some sugar.

-Step 3: Cook the bananas
+Cook the bananas

 When the sauce is smooth and thick stir in rum, vanilla, and sliced bananas.
 Cook them for just a few minutes.